harrisonlab/phytophthora_rubi/README.md

 Putative effector genes were identified within Augustus gene models and ORF fragments using a number of approaches:

-A) From Augustus gene models - Signal peptide & RxLR motif Regex search
+A) From Augustus gene models - Signal peptides
+B) From Augustus gene models - Regex evidence of RxLRs
-B) From Augustus gene models - HMM evidence of RxLR effectors
+C) From Augustus gene models - Hmm evidence of RxLR effectors
-C) From Augustus gene models - HMM evidence of CRN effectors
+D) From Augustus gene models - Hmm evidence of CRN effectors
+E) From Augustus gene models - ApoplastP prediction of apoplastic effectors
+F) From ORF fragments - Signal peptides
-D) From ORF fragments - Signal peptide & RxLR motif Regex search
+G) From ORF fragments - Regex evidence of RxLRs
-E) From ORF fragments - HMM evidence of RxLR effectors
+H) From ORF fragments - Hmm evidence of RxLR effectors
-F) From ORF fragments - HMM evidence of CRN effectors
+I) From ORF fragments - Hmm evidence of CRN effectors
+J) From ORF fragments - ApoplastP prediction of apoplastic effectors

 ##A) From Augustus gene models - Signal peptide & RxLR motif